Sustainability is everywhere in fashion now.

 but aren’t given real clarity.

-As sustainable fashion grows in Canada and beyond, understanding greenwashing becomes part of shopping thoughtfully.
+As sustainable fashion grows in Canada and beyond, understanding greenwashing becomes part of thoughtful shopping.

 Common Greenwashing Tactics